Table of Contents

 It is common traits in keto diet to use supplements to fulfill the different minerals deficiency.
 If we use magnesium supplement, then it would be wise to stay put that supplement until diarrhea fizzles out.
 The reason being magnesium draws more water into our colon.

 3. Starchy Vegetables

 Leafy and green vegetables are highly recommended in keto diet as they are full of fiber.
 However, our body is not accustomed to digest all the vegetables as there is a sudden surge in it. when we face keto side effect like diarrhea, we should try to avoid vegetables like leeks, brussels, onions, garlic, artichokes etc. rather our focus should be on following vegetables:

 If the above mentioned steps fail to stop diarrhea, there is a big possibility that it might be the result of allergies and food intolerances.
 For both of these symptoms, we can run an allergy test and simultaneously can exclude all common allergens and intolerances from diets for a phase of 2-3 weeks.
 Usually following foods are dubbed as allergy-prone:

 - Nightshade veggies

 If we notice things getting back into normalcy, then we can start adding them back in phases.
-Remember, while on keto, we need to put our body on surveillance mood.
+Remember, while on keto, we need to put our body in a surveillance mood.
 Because, a tiny derailment from keto basics can get us out of ketosis state or can cause keto flu.
-If we feel our body is reactive to above-mentioned foods, then, it indicates that our body have either allergy or food intolerance.
+If we feel our body is reactive to above-mentioned foods, then, it indicates that our body has either allergy or food intolerance.